susanev/uw-stars-cse/exploring-cs/lessons/week2/homework/lego-family.md

 #### Variables
 * A variable holds a value that can change through the program
+* In Processing (and Java) you must declare the type of your variables
+	* Use `int` for integers, and `float` for numbers with decimals
 * Variables are important to dynamic programs, because values change all the time
-* If more than one function needs access to a variable you should declare it at the top of your code (.e.g, `var position = 0;`) for now
+* If more than one function needs access to a variable you should declare it at the top of your code (.e.g, `int position = 0;`) for now
-	* Declaring and initializing a variable tells p5.js that `position` is a variable that will be used in the program and that `position` starts with the value `0`
+	* Declaring and initializing a variable tells Processing that `position` is a variable that will be used in the program and that `position` starts with the value `0`
 	* If the variable `position` holds the value `21`, `position = 21;` and then later in the program, we write `position = 23;` then the value of position has changed from what it was (21) to 23

 ### Specification